Does This Look Infected?: Lyrics

 "Still Waiting" was written after the September 11 attacks.
 Whibley explained the meaning of the song, saying, "It's not directly about 9/11 or the war on terrorism.
 It's about the war on everything.
 It's about the world as we know it.
 It's no secret that the world doesn't get along and there's all this hatred.
 It's everything to do with how this world functions."
 Whibley stated on the band's DVD, Sake Bombs And Happy Endings, that the album's song "A.N.I.C." is a "special love song" dedicated to Anna Nicole Smith.
 According to him, "A.N.I.C." stands for 'Anna Nicole is a Cunt'."
 Lead guitarist Dave "Brownsound" Baksh said that Anna Nicole Smith is "a fuckin' loser" and also said, "Look what she's doing to herself."
 Sum 41 stopped including the song in their live performances after Smith died of an overdose in 2007.

-Cover and title
+Artwork and title

 The cover for Does This Look Infected? shows drummer Steve Jocz dressed as a zombie.
 It was chosen months before the title.
 The album's release was almost delayed because the band members did not have a name for it on time until Whibley thought of the name Does This Look Infected?.
 The whole band laughed at the idea and chose it.
+The back cover for the album artwork depicts the entire band in full zombie makeup next to a tombstone.
 The same idea was also used on the band's EP Does This Look Infected Too?, except Jocz was replaced with Whibley, also dressed as a zombie.